 - Oracle Solaris hosts (64-bit only).
-The following versions are supported with the restrictions listed in chapter 14, Known Limitations, page 332: - Oracle Solaris 11
+The following versions are supported with the restrictions listed in chapter 14, Known Limitations, page 333: - Oracle Solaris 11

-Note that the above list is informal.
-Oracle support for customers who have a support contract is limited to a subset of the listed host OSes.
-Also, any feature which is marked as experimental is not supported.
+Note that any feature which is marked as experimental is not supported.
 Feedback and suggestions about such features are welcome.